The Renaissance Program in Florence, Italy

 We’ve made every effort to keep the program’s cost as affordable as possible, and November offers the most budget-friendly accommodations in Florence.

-For detailed information, please explore the links below, and secure your spot by making a deposit or full payment today.
+For detailed information, please explore the links below, and secure your spot by enrolling today.
 The course is limited to 20 participants.

 Any questions?
 Please contact us by filling out the form at the bottom of this page.